Jackson County, Michigan

 Jackson County is located in the U.S. state of Michigan.
 The population of the county was 160,366 as of the 2020 census.
-Its seat of government is the city of Jackson.
+Its county seat is the city of Jackson.
 The county was set off in 1829 and organized in 1832.
 It is named for U.S. President Andrew Jackson and considered to be one of Michigan's "Cabinet counties", named for members of Jackson's Cabinet.
 Jackson County comprises the Jackson, MI Metropolitan Statistical Area.
 The Jackson County Courthouse was designed by Claire Allen, a prominent southern Michigan architect.
 Jackson County is also home to the Michigan Whitetail Hall of Fame.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 723 sqmi, of which 702 sqmi is land and 22 sqmi (3.0%) is water.

 Rivers

 Grand River

 The Grand River is Michigan's longest river.
 It starts in Somerset Township in Hillsdale County and Liberty Township in Jackson County.
 It then flows through a small part of Columbia Township, into Summit township, and then right through the Jackson city limits.
 It then flows through Blackman Charter Township and then Rives Township and Tompkins Township before entering Ingham County, Eaton County, Clinton County, Ionia County, Kent County, Ottawa County and into the city of Grand Haven where it empties into Lake Michigan.
 The river is 260 mi long; its watershed drains an area of 5572 mi including 18 counties and 158 townships.